The Vault of Horror (film): Plot

-Harold Rogers tracks his sister Donna to a strange village, and kills her to claim her share of the family inheritance.
+Harold Rogers kills Clive, a private detective he hired to track his sister Donna to a strange town, and then kills her to claim the family inheritance.
 After settling down to a post-murder meal at the local restaurant, he discovers the town is home to a nest of vampires: Donna is not as dead as he thinks, and he becomes the dish of the night when his jugular vein is tapped out as a beverage dispenser (this last scene is blacked-out in the U.S. DVD release).